AnnemijnD/safariteam/README.txt

-This project involves creating schedules for a university.
+This project involves creating schedules for a university.asdf